A KK-theoretic perspective of quantization commutes with reduction: Introduction

-In the above, $K^0(T_{G}^{*} M)$ is a receptacle for symbol classes of transversally elliptic operators introduced by Atiyah, which involves the transverse (co)tangent bundle $T_G^*M$.
-In the paper, it will subsequently be replaced by Kasparov's K-group $K_0(\Cl_\Gamma(TM))$, which offers the possibility to define an intrinsic topological tranvserse index. \\
+In the above, $K^0(T_{G}^{*} M)$ is a receptacle for symbol classes of transversally elliptic operators introduced by Atiyah, which is defined as the K-theory of the transverse (co)tangent bundle $T_G^*M$.
+In the paper, it will subsequently be replaced by Kasparov's $K$-group $K_0(\Cl_\Gamma(TM))$, which offers the possibility to define an intrinsic topological tranvserse index. \\

-Some elements of our proof are close to Paradan--Vergne's in spirit.
-Nevertheless, it should be noted that they are not a mere translation of their work in KK-theory.
-Instead, Kasparov's formalism enables substantial conceptual simplifications which are mostly due to the existence of the KK-product and of a topological (transverse) index.
-As a consequence, the process ends up being rather orthogonal to Paradan--Vergne's approach, and provides a direct derivation of the aforementioned formula from a simple systematic use of appropriate Thom isomorphisms.
-In Paradan--Vergne's work, the unavailability of these powerful functorial tools hampers the construction of these natural Thom isomorphisms, perfomed via a rather technical and cumbersome procedure. \\
+The present work exclusively focuses on the index theoretic parts of Paradan--Vergne's work, and as such, we use geometric arguments that are due to them, e.g the decomposition of the zero set $\!\nu(Z_{\!\bm{\nu}})$, or the construction of certain complex structures of the normal bundles of fixed point sets.
+As for the index theoretic part, what we do is not far remote from Paradan--Vergne's in spirit.
+Nevertheless, it should be noted that our work is not a mere translation of theirs in KK-theory.
+Instead, Kasparov's formalism enables quite substantial simplifications (perhaps at the cost of using a more sophisticated machinery), which are mostly due to the existence of the KK-product and of a topological (transverse) index.
+As a consequence, the process ends up being orthogonal to Paradan--Vergne's approach, and provides a direct derivation of the aforementioned formula from a simple systematic use of appropriate Thom isomorphisms.
+In Paradan--Vergne's work, the unavailability of these powerful functorial tools hampers the construction of these natural Thom isomorphisms, that they perform via a rather cumbersome procedure originating from Atiyah--Singer's handling of families of operators. \\

 In the course of constructing these Thom isomorphisms, it is also worth mentioning that we avoid the use of a quite non-trivial transverse index calculation of Atiyah for toral actions on $\bC^n$.
 Rather, the latter becomes a direct consequence of the above formula, whereas it is utilized as a crucial intermediary tool in Paradan--Vergne's approach. \\